 The Office of Dental Academic Affairs maintains a file of available electives.
-The Associate Dean of Education and Patient Care oversees this program and evaluates all requests for elective experiences and helps tailor them to the needs of the individual student.
+The Senior Associate Dean of Education and Patient Care oversees this program and evaluates all requests for elective experiences and helps tailor them to the needs of the individual student.

 To facilitate the application process, the UConn School of Dental Medicine participates in the Associated American Dental Schools Application Service (AADSAS).
 AADSAS transmits to a dental school the biographical and academic data required by admissions committees, thereby relieving the applicant of the need to complete multiple, repetitious individual applications.
 It is advantageous to start the application process as early as possible.
 More information may be obtained from AADSAS.

 Applications may be initiated as early as June of the year prior to intended registration, but no later than December 1 of the intended registration year.
 It is permitted to apply prior to the completion of prerequisite course work and the Dental Admission Test (DAT).

 At the time the application is sent to AADSAS, any supplementary materials (if requested) should be forwarded to: